rahulr999/Number_Puzzle/README.md

 In the array 0 represents the "-" or the swap tile.

+The code uses two heuristic values: 1) Gives a constant value 0.
-The algorithm calculated the hamiltonian distance and tries to obtain the solution to the given probelm.
+                                    2) calculated the hamiltonian distance and tries to obtain the solution to the given probelm.

+The value for "heuristic_value_fun"  can input as 0(for constant function) or 1(for Manhattan distances function)